MitchForest/snapbet/.pm/epics/epic-8-rag/epic-tracker.md

 - Historical content lacks embeddings (can backfill later)
 - Simple feed mixing could be enhanced with ML
 - Rate limiting is basic, might need queue system at scale
-- No hooks for discovery/feed features (integrated directly in services)
+- Services becoming more complex with AI features integrated

 ---